 Coming to the sartorial details, Catherine was looking lovely in Erdem Shebah Dress.
 Thanks to Danielle Stacey for the id.

-Duchess’ endeavor with gardens will continue.
-She will co-design two further RHS Gardens, having many of elements from her ‘Back to Nature’ garden at Chelsea, at RHS Hampton Court Palace Garden Festival that will be held from July 2 to July7 and RHS Garden Wisley in Surrey, which will open in the autumn this year.
+Duchess’ endeavour with gardens will continue.
+She will co-design two further RHS Gardens, having many of elements from her ‘Back to Nature’ garden at Chelsea, at RHS Hampton Court Palace Garden Festival that will be held from July 2 to July 7 and RHS Garden Wisley in Surrey, which will open in the autumn this year.

 The Garden is a woodland setting for families and communities, and encourages all generations, from all backgrounds, to connect with nature and enjoy growing plants for their health and wellbeing and highlights how being active in nature can positively impact our physical and mental health.